gabeoh/CarND-P05-VehicleDetection/writeup_report.md

 The details on sweeping across various parameter space can be found in the train classifier output logs, [results/train_classifier.log](results/train_classifier.log).
 ---

 ## Sliding Window Search

 ### 1. Determine Slide Window Positions
 The source code that determines slide window position is in [py-src/p05_04_determine_slide_window.py](py-src/p05_04_determine_slide_window.py).

-First, the positions of slide windows are determined.
+In this step, the positions and scales of sliding windows are studied.
-Five window sizes, which vary from (64, 64) to (320, 320), are used.
+Four window sizes, which vary from (64, 64) to (256, 256), are used.
 The upper parts (about half) of the images are disregarded because a vehicle does not appear there.
 From the remainder, some lower parts are also disregarded